 Mila was born and raised in Azerbaijan before settling in London in 2002.
 She graduated from the London School of Economics and Political Science where she studied International Relations BSc.
 Having worked in the Client Development department at Sotheby’s, Mila pursued her further studies at Central Saint Martins and Christie’s Education, gaining a theoretical insight into Collecting Contemporary Art, Independent Curating and Art Business.

-In 2010, Mila found Gazelli Art House in London as an additional space to its Baku gallery, which was found in 2003.
-Afterhosting conceptually interlinked off-site exhibitions across London, the gallery’s permanent space on Dover Street was opened.
+In 2010, Mila founded Gazelli Art House in London as an additional space to its Baku gallery, which was founded in 2003.
+After hosting conceptually interlinked off-site exhibitions across London, the gallery’s permanent space on Dover Street was opened.
 Gazelli Art House grew to support a wide range of international artists and in 2017, the redesigned gallery space in Baku reopened with an ambitious annual program showcasing both local and international artists including to date El Anatsui, Michelangelo Pistoletto, Franz Ackermann and Richard Wilson.

 Representing artists like Aziz+Cucher, Derek Boshier, Stanley Casselman, Francesco Jodice, Recycle Group and Saad Qureshi amongst others, the gallery has built a consistent and diverse program with artists working in sculpture, photography, painting, video, performance and virtual reality.